Take Transit to Pride Events in June

 Here are your transit options to get you to the parade:

-• Muni: Ride Muni Metro to the Civic Center Station, which is one block from the Celebration at Civic Center Plaza.
-Bus routes that serve the area include the 5, 6, 7, 9, 19, 21, 47 and 49.
+• Muni: Ride Muni Metro light-rail to the Embarcadero, Montgomery, Powell or Civic Center Station, which is one block from the Celebration at Civic Center Plaza.
+Bus routes that typically run down Market St. will be re-routed to run onto Misson St.

 • Caltrain: Coming from the Peninsula or South Bay?
+Caltrain will be offering its half-hourly regular weekend service from 9:30 a.m. to 1 p.m.
 Ride Caltrain to the San Francisco (4th & King) Station.
 Transfer to the Muni Metro T-Third to get off at Powell St. Station or transfer to the Muni Metro N-Judah to ride to Civic Center Station.

-• Salesforce Transit Center: Take AC Transit and other transbay bus routes to Salesforce Transit Center.
-Walk approximately 6 minutes via 1st or 2nd Streets to Market St.
+• AC Transit and other transbay bus routes: AC Transit will offer its regular weekend transbay service.
+Ride to Salesforce Transit Center and then walk approximately 6 minutes via 1st or 2nd Streets to Market St.

 Paying for Your Ride